lvuletic971/scrap-analysis/README.md

 The data warehouse is designed using a star schema.
-It consists of a central fact table that stores manufacturing transactions, surrounded by multiple dimensions that describe products, production processes, errors, time, and
+It consists of a central fact table that stores manufacturing transactions, surrounded by multiple dimensions that describe products, production processes, errors, time.

 The complete data model is available in the `/docs` folder.

 ## SQL Preparation Layer

 The `/SQL` folder contains SQL scripts used for preparing source data prior to the ETL process.

 Each script focuses on a specific dimension or fact and performs:
-- filtering of relevant records,
+- filtering of relevant records
-- deduplication logic,
+- deduplication logic
-- aggregation where needed,
+- aggregation where needed
 - and preparation of clean datasets for loading into the data warehouse.

 ### SQL Scripts Overview

 - **dim_article_prepare.sql**
-  Prepares article-related data, including finished and semi-finished products, classifications, and cost prices.
+  Prepares article-related data, including finished and semi-finished products, classifications and cost prices.

 - **dim_error_prepare.sql**
   Extracts error types and error causes related to manufacturing waste.

 - **dim_production_process_prepare.sql**
   Identifies production processes and resolves duplicates using window functions to ensure one process per item and work center.

 - **fact_manufacturing_prepare.sql**
   Prepares manufacturing transactions and separates waste (scrap) records from regular production records.

 ## ETL Process (SSIS)